Kinosaki Yumekoyado Temboen - Ryokan Guide & Tattoo Policy

 Overview of Kinosaki Yumekoyado Temboen

 The shuttle climbs away from Kinosaki's lantern-lit streets, and within minutes the hot spring town drops below you.
-Temboen sits on the hillside above it all โ€” a 14-room ryokan where the scale is small enough that the staff greets you by name before you've reached the front desk.
+Temboen sits on the hillside above it all, a 14-room ryokan where the scale is small enough that the staff greets you by name before you've reached the front desk.
 They hand you a yukata, explain the rose petal bath, and point you toward the mountain view from your room.
 On misty evenings, the peaks disappear into cloud and the only sound is water running somewhere below.

-This is an overnight ryokan built around two things: intimate rooms designed with a feminine eye โ€” aroma burners, skincare sets, stargazing terraces โ€” and multi-course meals that guests describe as the highlight of their trip.
+This is an overnight ryokan built around two things: intimate rooms designed with a feminine eye (aroma burners, skincare sets, stargazing terraces) and multi-course meals that guests describe as the highlight of their trip.
 Kaiseki dinners run long, with seasonal seafood and Tajima beef giving way to winter crab courses.
 Breakfast is sukiyaki, divisive but memorable.
-If you want a small, quiet ryokan above the Kinosaki crowds where the private bath lets you soak without navigating communal tattoo policies and seven public sotoyu are a free shuttle ride away, Temboen is the answer on the hill.
+If you want a small, quiet ryokan above the Kinosaki crowds that welcomes guests with tattoos, with a reservable rose bath for a soak of your own and seven tattoo-friendly public sotoyu a free shuttle ride away, Temboen is the answer on the hill.

 Tattoo Rules & Guidelines